ximtech/ai-meter/README.md

 ## TODO

 - Tensorflow Lite integration and image recognition ⬜
-- Caption DNS instead hardcoded IP for web view ⬜
+- Captive portal instead hardcoded IP for web view ⬜
 - Wi-Fi password and other sensitive data asymmetric encryption ⬜
 - File system control in an admin panel ✅